kfloersch/HackTheEarth/README.md

 The Image Recognition was accomplished by using a model that we trained on over one thousand images of recyclable objects, like cans, bottles, and paper, and non recyclable objects, like styrofoam, batteries, and pizza boxes.
 The user can upload an image, and our model will try and identify it as one of the objects that it was trained on.
 When the item has been identified, the user is redirected to a page with information about recycling their item.

 The web app is created with html/css/javascript on the front-end combined with python and the Flask framework on the back-end.
-Flask allows us to serve our pages and do image processing using a python back-end, while html/css/javascript creates the pages, styling, and allows us to dynamically display info based on user interactions.
+Flask allows us to serve our pages and do image processing using a python back-end, while html/css/javascript creates the pages, adds styling and site responsiveness for different screen sizes, and allows us to dynamically display info based on user interactions.

 Because this web app is hosted locally, and not on a public server, in order to run the app we created a virtual environment using python 3.7.7, using the libraries: tensorflow (version 1.13.1), opencv, keras, flask, and imageAI.